x4dr/Fen/endworld/character_generation.md

 **Attributes** represent broad inherent capabilities.
 They define how effective a character is in a general domain of action and are usually one of two **Selectors**.
 Attributes range from 1 (incapable) to 5 (peak human potential) and are derived from the total Score of Skills in that Category.

-Every Attribute starts at one.
-For the first 4 accumulated Skill levels, there are no additional Attribute points, but another Attribute point may be spent for every second level after.
-So the total is 3+(Skill Levels - 4)/2 rounded down.
+The Attributes of a Category have one point among them by default, but another Attribute point may be spent for every second level after.

+An Attribute of 0 means the associated actions usually fail and the character is disabled in some way.
+Attributes from 1-5 represent increasing Adeptness, with a level of 1 being a weak point of the character, 2 being general competence.
+3 being a strong point, 4 being extraordinary in that attribute and 5 being as adept as a human can be.
-### The Categories
+## The Categories

 Each character’s competencies are divided into five **Categories**.
 These represent the broad areas in which skills are grouped and influence how a character interacts with the world, others, and their own potential.
 Categories are used to organize Skills and determine Attribute levels through accumulated expertise.